maxmekiska/arguing_predictors/documentation/docs/modify.md

 Fifth, the main.py file serves to run the system from a command line.
 It trains all models specified in the template live and offers a GUI to display the results.

 # activate.py
-The follwoing section will break down the activate.py file in detail and suggests how possible modifications might be implemented.
+The following section will break down the activate.py file in detail and suggests how possible modifications might be implemented.

 ## Imports
 First, all necessary libraries and other parts of the system are imported.